I heard an interesting story this morning and wanted to share it with you.

-What I loved about it was not only her tenacity and grit but how she really “got” what her dream client felt was important in an apartment in NYC.
+I loved not only her tenacity and grit but also how she really “got” what her dream client felt was important in an apartment in NYC.

 It’s when she was first starting out as a secretary at a real estate agency.
 She had asked the owner if he would give her an apartment to list so she could get some experience.

 So, of course, being green, he gave her the most difficult apartment to sell.
 It was a third-floor walk-up, not a great NYC neighborhood, and it was only a one-bedroom.

 So Barbara did her homework and realized the best-selling apartments were the ones that had an additional separate living area or den.